 - Unbreakable encryption – The secret sauce of any VPN is undoubtedly its encryption, which should be enabled by protocols that are nearly impossible to break through.

 NordVPN is fast and powerful VPN trusted by thousands of users around the globe.
-Its most impressive feature is the size of its server network, which currently sits at over 4,900 servers in 62 countries, nearly twice the number of the nearest competitors.
+Its most impressive feature is the size of its server network, which currently sits at over 5,500 servers in 59 countries, eclipsing most other providers.
 This amazing variety lets NordVPN deliver fast speeds while penetrating censorship barriers around the world.
 There are also unique services only NordVPN offers, including protection against DDoS attacks, double encryption, and onion over VPN capability, all of which help keep you safe online.

 The software packages everything you need to stay safe online, from 256-bit AES encryption to DNS leak protection, an automatic kill switch, and an amazing zero-logging policy that covers time stamps, DNS requests, IP addresses, and traffic.
 When you need solid, fast protection, just fire up NordVPN and you’re set.